Making The Taliban Great Again - September 17th, Hour 3

 I don't like doing these interviews because I know how hard this is.

-It's it's not it's just I don't think anybody understands how difficult it is to talk to somebody when they're in that dark of a moment.
+It's not, it's just, I don't think anybody understands how difficult it is to talk to somebody when they're in that dark of a moment.

-I I just cannot believe she was last seen August the twenty-fourth at a Salt Lake City Hotel.
+I just cannot believe she was last seen August the 24th at a Salt Lake City hotel.

 I don't know if they've been able to ping that.